 4. Solid Wood

 Homes decorated in an old-fashioned, antique style work best with hardwood floors.
 This material is incredibly durable and good-looking too.
 Your home office will look modern and chic, not to mention that solid wood comes in a wealth of designs.
-The variety of patterns and colors is endless; pick the one that best matches with your décor and transform your office into the most comfortable and interesting working space.
+The variety of patterns and colors is endless; pick the one that best matches your décor and transform your office into the most comfortable and interesting working space.

 5. Ceramic